How to help clients start a travel fund

 Unplanned expenses can arise at any time.
 An important part of your job is helping your clients to be prepared.
 Talk with them about setting aside savings specifically for the types of events that could trigger an unexpected financial burden.
 After living through a pandemic, many clients understand how unexpected health issues, job loss and caring for family members can have a profound impact on their finances.
 Most experts recommend three to six months1 of savings to cover living expenses.
 As a trusted financial professional, you can help guide your clients to what is best for them.

 A great way for clients to utilize unexpected money is to put it towards paying down debt.
-In general, it is a good idea to start with their highest interest rate debt.
+In general, it’s a good idea to start with their highest interest rate debt.
 Work with your clients to help them evaluate their credit cards, student loans, car payments, and other outstanding debt to decide which obligations they should tackle first, and to develop a plan of action that will help them pay off their debt in the fastest, most effective way.

 One way your clients could invest their tax refund, while at the same time satisfying their urge for immediate gratification, is investing in a home improvement project that they’ve been putting off.
 This will give them a sense of accomplishment, improve the functionality of their house, create a more pleasing environment while also potentially increasing resale value.